Currently, there are 44 UNESCO World Heritage Sites in France. 39 cultural, 4 natural, and 1 mixed.

 Abbey Church of Saint-Savin-sur-Gartempe (1983)

-This Romanesque Church was built during the 11th century and features murals created around the same time.
+This Romanesque church was built during the 11th century and features murals created around the same time.
 And yet, those murals remain preserved and intact to this day.
-Aside from the murals, the fact that the different parts of the church were built across different centuries also make it a remarkable architectural and cultural feature.
+Aside from the murals, the fact that the different parts of the church were built across different centuries also makes it a remarkable architectural and cultural feature.

 Cistercian Abbey of Fontenay (1981)